jthornber/thin-provisioning-tools/README.md

 --------

-If you've got the source from github you'll need to create the ./configure script with autoconf.
+If you've got the source from github you'll need to create the configure script with autoconf.
 I do this by running:

-  `autoreconf`
+    autoreconf

 Enable tests
 ------------

 You will need to enable tests when you configure.

-  `./configure --enable-testing`
+    ./configure --enable-testing

 Unit tests
 ----------